helm/charts/stable/prometheus-operator/README.md

 You can read more information on how to add firewall rules for the GKE control plane nodes in the [GKE docs](https://cloud.google.com/kubernetes-engine/docs/how-to/private-clusters#add_firewall_rules)

-Alternatively, you can disable the hooks by setting `prometheusOperator.admissionWebhooks.enabled=false`.
+Alternatively, you can disable the hooks by setting `prometheusOperator.admissionWebhooks.enabled=false` and `prometheusOperator.tlsProxy.enabled=false`.

 ### Helm fails to create CRDs
 You should upgrade to Helm 2.14 + in order to avoid this issue.
 However, if you are stuck with an earlier Helm release you should instead use the following approach: Due to a bug in helm, it is possible for the 5 CRDs that are created by this chart to fail to get fully deployed before Helm attempts to create resources that require them.
 This affects all versions of Helm with a [potential fix pending](https://github.com/helm/helm/pull/5112).
 In order to work around this issue when installing the chart you will need to make sure all 5 CRDs exist in the cluster first and disable their previsioning by the chart: